arman-keshavarz123/agentic-computer-navigator/README.md

-# Nova: MacOS Voice Automation Agent
+# Nova: MacOS Voice + Hand Signal Automation Agent

 Nova is a sophisticated Python-based automation agent designed for MacOS.
 It combines speech recognition with **Anthropic's Claude 3.5 Sonnet (Computer Use API)** to "see" your screen and control your mouse and keyboard to execute complex tasks via voice commands.